pffy/clockmath/README.md

 Midnight and other boundary condition are a very important details that we must consider when solving elapsed time word problems.
 Time problems tend to be design problems due to the continuous nature of time.

-Each day can be viewed as a slice of time (discussed further in 35.2 Time Slices).
+Each day can be viewed as a slice of time (discussed further in [35.2 Time Slices](#352-time-slices).

 An abstraction of these events (e.g., since midnight, since the new year, etc.) can be placed on a number line.